reactioncommerce/reaction/docs/dashboard.md

 ##Dashboard

-The Dashboard is the brain center for your shop: The place where you can access your shop's Core ettings, manage Orders, view and install apps, manage shop Members, and otherwise oversee your shop.
+The Dashboard is the brain center for your shop: The place where you can access your shop's Core settings, manage Orders, view and install apps, manage shop Members, and otherwise oversee your shop.
 To access your Dashboard you must be logged in.
 Click on your avatar in the upper right corner of the page, and a window will open where you can choose to view the Dashboard.

 ![](http://raw.github.com/ongoworks/reaction/master/docs/assets/guide-dashboard.png)